 By Deb Soule

-About the author: Deb is the founder of Avena Botanicals and the Avena Institute in West Rockport, Maine, and author of A Woman’s Book of Herbs.
-You can visit her Web site at www.avenaherbs.com.
+About the author: Deb is the founder of Avena Botanicals and the Avena Institute in West Rockport, Maine.
+She is the author of A Woman’s Book of Herbs.
+You can visit her website at www.avenaherbs.com.